18: 4 Steroid Omega-3 Benefits and Nutrition Facts

 High in Vitamin B12

-Boiled cod fish is a great source of vitamin B12, which is important for nerve function, DNA production, and red blood cell formation.
+Codfish is also high in vitamin B12, which is important for nerve function and the production of red blood cells.
 A deficiency in vitamin B12 can lead to fatigue, weakness, and neurological problems.

 Low in Mercury

-Unlike some other types of fish, cod fish is low in mercury, making it a safe choice for pregnant women and young children.
-Mercury can be harmful to the nervous system, so choosing low-mercury fish like cod is important for overall health.
+Compared to other types of fish, codfish is low in mercury, making it a safer option for pregnant women and young children.
+Mercury can be harmful in high amounts, so choosing low-mercury fish like cod is important for overall health.

 read more...